anywhichway/intersector/README.md

 # Using

-`intersector(booleanOrUniqueKeyProperty)` is a function that returns another function configured to do array intersections.
-It takes one optional argument `booleanOrUniqueKeyProperty`.
-If no value is provided the intersection is optimized for primitive data types and will run much faster.
-If `typeof(booleanOrUniqueKeyProperty)==="string"` it is assumed to be a unique key on all objects in the arrays.
+`intersector(objectsMixedOrKey)` is a function that returns another function configured to do array intersections.
+It takes one optional argument `objectsMixedOrKey`.
+If no value is provided the intersection is optimized for uniform primitive data types across all arrays and will run much faster.
+If `typeof(objectsMixedOrKey)==="string"` it is assumed to be a unique key on all objects in the arrays.
 This will run the second fastest.
-If `booleanOrUniqueKeyProperty` is otherwise not equal to zero, then a Set will be used internally and the algorithm will be slower, although still faster than others.
+If `objectsMixedOrKey` is otherwise not equal to zero, then a Set will be used internally and the algorithm will be slower, although still faster than others.
+This is useful in the rare cases where there might be mixed primitve types in the target arrays, e.g. `[1,2,"2"]` and `["1",2,3]` which should result in `[1,"1",2,"2",3]`.

 The returned intersection function can take any number of arguments.